hilton/hilton.github.com/blog/_posts/2014-12-26-startup-ideas-are-cheap.md

 ## The fundamental theorem of app design

-In case you didn’t already know, there is a fundamental theorem off app design: given a few pints, every conversation in a pub will result in an idea for a mobile app.
+In case you didn’t already know, there is a fundamental theorem of app design: given a few pints, every conversation in a pub will result in an idea for a mobile app.
 How often have you heard someone say ‘there should be an app for that!’?

 To illustrate, here is a selection of start-up ideas that occurred to me recently.
 They are all flawed, one way or another, and some of them aren’t even funny.
 However, the point is that many equally stupid and boring that have been successful in practice, and there are more ideas where these came from.